Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: The RTC Architecture

-After \emph{Act}, the RTC logic performs either implicit or explicit refresh depending on the \emph{xfer} signal.
-First, if the time interval between two consecutive reads/writes is greater than the required refresh interval (i.e., $xfer = 0$), the row is explicitly refreshed.
-We indicate this case with a red line from the \emph{Act} to the \emph{Pre} state, which precharges the open row.
-Second, when $xfer = 1$, control is transferred to either the \emph{Read} or the \emph{Write} state depending on whether the write enable (\emph{we}) signal is set to 1 or 0.
-The underlying rationale is that if the read/write path is taken, the rows are implicitly refreshed.
-Depending on the IO width, the column AGU, shown in Figure~\ref{fig:modifiedddr3}, will transfer the row address in pieces.
-The control remains in this state as long as $ld = 0$.
-When $ld = 1$, the control returns to the \emph{idle} state, which allows the RTC to be reconfigured as we show in Figure~\ref{fig:statemachineinitialization}.
+In the \emph{Act} state, the \emph{RTC Backend Controller} generates a DRAM command either to activate the row at the address that the Row AGU provides or to refresh the row that the \emph{Configurable Refresh Counter} points to depending on the $exp\_ref$ signal sent by the memory controller.
+First, if the time interval between two consecutive read/write requests is greater than the required refresh interval (i.e., the memory controller sends $exp\_ref=1$), the RTC Backend controller \emph{explicitly} refreshes the row that the \emph{refresh counter} points to.
+We show this in Figure~\ref{fig:statemachinefullrttskiprtt} with a red line from the \emph{Act} to the \emph{Pre} state.
+During this state transition, the memory controller issues a precharge command to close the open row.
+Second, when $exp\_ref=0$, control is transferred to either the \emph{Read} or the \emph{Write} state depending on whether the write enable (\emph{we}) signal is set to 1 or 0.
+This is because if the read/write path is taken, the rows are implicitly refreshed.
+RTT remains operational as long as \texttt{ld=0}.
+When \texttt{ld=1}, the control returns to the \emph{idle} state in Figure~\ref{fig:statemachineinitialization}, which allows the RTC to be reconfigured.